nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Extensions

 * 1a.
-The given name is not present.
+The input command is invalid.
    * 1a1.
 CohortConnect shows an error message.
+   * 1a2.
+CohortConnect requests for correct format.
+   * 1a3.
+User enters new data.
+   * 1a1-1a3 are repeated until the data entered are valid.
+   * Use case resumes from step 2.

+* 1b.
+Contact with this name does not exist.
+  * 1b1.
+CohortConnect shows an error message.
   * Use case ends.

 * 2a.
 The list is empty.
   * Use case ends.

-**Use Case 5: Find a contact using tag**
+**Use Case 9: Find a contact by GitHub username**

 MSS

+1. User enters command to find a contact by GitHub username.
+2. CohortConnect shows list of contacts with matching GitHub username.

+   Use case ends.

+Extensions

+* 1a.
+The input command is invalid.
+   * 1a1.
+CohortConnect shows an error message.
+   * 1a2.
+CohortConnect requests for correct format.
+   * 1a3.
+User enters new data.
+   * 1a1-1a3 are repeated until the data entered are valid.
+   * Use case resumes from step 2.

+* 1b.
+Contact with this GitHub username does not exist.
+   * 1b1.
+CohortConnect shows an error message.
+   * Use case ends.

+* 2a.
+The list is empty.
+   * Use case ends.

+**Use Case 10: Find a contact by Telegram handle**

+MSS

+1. User enters command to find a contact by Telegram handle.
+2. CohortConnect shows list of contacts with matching Telegram handle.

+   Use case ends.

+Extensions

+* 1a.
+The input command is invalid.
+   * 1a1.
+CohortConnect shows an error message.
+   * 1a2.
+CohortConnect requests for correct format.
+   * 1a3.
+User enters new data.
+   * 1a1-1a3 are repeated until the data entered are valid.
+   * Use case resumes from step 2.

+* 1b.
+Contact with this Telegram handle does not exist.
+   * 1b1.
+CohortConnect shows an error message.
+   * Use case ends.

+* 2a.
+The list is empty.
+   * Use case ends.

+**Use Case 11: Find a contact using tag**

+MSS

 1. User enters command to find a contact by tag.
 2. CohortConnect shows list of contacts labelled with matching tag.

    Use case ends.

 Extensions

 * 1a.
-The given tag doesn't exist.
+The input command is invalid.
    * 1a1.
+CohortConnect shows an error message.
+   * 1a2.
+CohortConnect requests for correct format.
+   * 1a3.
+User enters new data.
+   * 1a1-1a3 are repeated until the data entered are valid.
+   * Use case resumes from step 2.

+* 1b.
+Contact with this tag does not exist.
+   * 1b1.
 CohortConnect shows an error message.
    * Use case ends.

 * 2a.
 The list is empty.
    * Use case ends.

 **Use Case 12: Show a person's details using Index**